-Children may be asked to leave if fail to follow the security policy or cause noise disturbance to other participants.
+Children may be asked to leave if they fail to follow security policies or are noisy and disturb other participants.

-The center is not responsible for their safety.
+The center is not responsible for their safety during the event.

-Tickets are come out on September 1 and likely sold out in 3 weeks.
+Tickets are likely to be available around September 1 and will likely be sold out in 3 weeks.

-All visitors need to buy an entrance ticket.
-Once tickets are released on sale, these are sold out immediately as most are collected by local agencies.
-For visitors wishing to join in the festival, we suggest that you book the ticket package with an authorized agency via an online platform.
+All visitors need to buy an entrance ticket to participate in a mass lantern release.
+Once tickets are on sale, they are often sold out quickly.
+For visitors wishing to join the festival, we suggest that you book the ticket package with an authorized agency via an online platform.
 Please check what is included in your ticket package before booking.

 Visit Thailand during Thailand Lantern Festival

-November is the best time to visit Thailand since it starts the cool season with little rain while the peak season is not coming yet!
-Itineraries below cover the essence of Thailand from Northern Thai culture to southern beaches.
+November is the best time to visit Thailand as it is the start of the dry season with cool weather right before the peak season sets in!
+Itineraries below cover the essence of Thailand from Northern Thai culture to sunny southern beaches.
 All can be tailor-made to meet your time frame and unique requirements.
 Check them out for inspiration!